-In these Terms of Business, “we”, “our” or “us” means Thursfields Solicitors.
+In these Terms of Business, “we”, “our” or “us” means Thursfields Legal Limited.

-This document contains our Terms of Business and will constitute the contract between you and us, along with the accompanying Letter of Engagement.
+This document contains our Terms of Business which together with our Client Care Letter (and any documents referred to in it) will constitute the contract between you and us.

 Unless you tell us otherwise, you agree to us communicating with you, including sending bills and other confidential information, by normal, unencrypted email, using the email address(es) you have given us from time to time.

 You should be aware that there is a risk that emails (in particular when unencrypted) may be intercepted, delayed or corrupted or may fail to be delivered.